 Through the years my record collection continued to mushroom as I dove in and out of the genres.
 Enter The Temptations, Sly and The Family Stone, Public Enemy and Beastie Boys.
 Then Kraftwerk, Massive Attack, Yeah Yeah Yeahs and Iggy (with and without The Stooges).
 Take a bow Ben Folds Five, Belle And Sebastien, The Rolling Stones and Roxy Music.
 Not to mention Nirvana, The Smashing Pumpkins, Pink Floyd, The Stone Roses, Fleetwood Mac, Jeff Buckley, R.E.M. and Westlife (just kidding with that last one).

-I recall a friend of a friend leafing through my collection one winter’s evening. ‘‘Decent, very decent’’ he said with an admirable nod, ‘‘not many women though’’.
+I recall a friend of a friend leafing through my collection one winter’s evening. ‘‘Decent, very decent’’ he said with an admirable nod. ‘‘Not many women though’’.
 It took a few days for this to sink in: “Shit, he’s right!”
 And so my subsequent investigations led to fantastic albums by Kate Bush, Joni Mitchell, Aretha Franklin and Dusty Springfield.
 Carole King, Tracy Chapman, PJ Harvey, Aimee Mann, The Supremes, Grace Jones, Julia Holter…

 When my writing career took off I was lucky enough to pen album reviews, voice present music news and interview a number of artists.
-Among these experiences came a cherished sit-down with a charming, albeit inebriated Johnny Bramwell from I Am Kloot, a highly entertaining hour of banter with Kaiser Chiefs’ Ricky Wilson and Simon Rix and an intimate one-on-one with the wonderful Kate Nash.
+Among these experiences came a cherished sit-down with a charming, albeit inebriated Johnny Bramwell from I Am Kloot.
+You can get the full story on this through my short story Wall of Sound.

 Like this? why not check out some of my most cherished records with My Album Reviews.

-Leighton – April 2017.
+Leighton – February 2020.